 3.3.1 There are no randomised controlled trials comparing inpatient care for adolescents (as provided in the UK) with alternative intensive interventions.
 However, there are a large number of studies using different designs which generally conclude that inpatient care is effective.
-Summaries of these studies can be found in The Costs, Outcomes and Satisfaction for Inpatient Child and Adolescent Psychiatric Services -COSI-CAPS report (The Costs, Outcomes and Satisfaction for Inpatient Child and Adolescent Psychiatric Services -COSI-CAPS report (The Costs, Outcomes and Satisfaction for Inpatient Child and Adolescent Psychiatric Services (COSI-CAPS) study ; Report for the National Co-ordinating Centre for NHS Service Delivery and Organisation R&D (NCCSDO)Tulloch et al HMSO 2008.
+Summaries of these studies can be found in The Costs, Outcomes and Satisfaction for Inpatient Child and Adolescent Psychiatric Services -COSI-CAPS report (The Costs, Outcomes and Satisfaction for Inpatient Child and Adolescent Psychiatric Services (COSI-CAPS) study; Report for the National Co-ordinating Centre for NHS Service Delivery and Organisation R&D (NCCSDO)Tulloch et al HMSO 2008.

-4. Outcomes and Applicable Quality Standards
+4 Outcomes and Applicable Quality Standards

-4.1 Quality Statement - Aims of Service
+4.1 Quality Statement - Aim of Service

-4.1.1 The expected outcomes of the service support the national ambition set out in Future In Mind (2015) to reduce lengths of stay, variation in service availability and access and improve the experience of young people, their families and carers using mental health services

-- 4.1.2 The expected outcomes for this service must be delivered in the context of balancing the following three principles: - Developmentally appropriate care attuned to the complex needs of young people that facilitates emotional, cognitive, educational and social development - A secure and safe environment that can appropriately manage high risk, high cost behaviours whilst effectively managing high levels of vulnerability - The provision of comprehensive multi-faceted evidence-based treatments.
+- 4.1.1 The expected outcomes of the service support the national ambition to reduce lengths of stay, variation in service availability and access and improve the experience of young people, their families and carers using mental health services - 4.1.2 The expected outcomes for this service must be delivered in the context of balancing the following three principles - As an adolescent service provide developmentally appropriate care attuned to the complex needs of young people that facilitates emotional, cognitive, educational and social development - As a secure service provide a secure and safe environment that can appropriately manage high risk, high cost behaviours whilst effectively managing high levels of vulnerability

+As a mental health service provide comprehensive multi-faceted evidence-based treatments.

-4.1.3 The core objectives are to:
+4.1.3 The core service aims are to:

-- Assess, formulate and treat mental disorders including neurodevelopmental disorders such as learning disability and autism - Reduce the risk of harm to self and others - Manage and treat acute mental and behavioural disturbance which is not manageable in a general adolescent inpatient settings or other secure settings (such as secure children's homes) for young people - Provide an individualised developmentally appropriate framework of care that meets needs and includes the young person and family/carers in decision-making - Embed the principles of safeguarding children in everyday service practice - Provide a time-limited intervention that supports recovery and will enable a safe transition to an appropriate alternative mental health setting - Provide all young people using the service with a full multi-disciplinary biopsychosocial assessment and formulation of needs resulting in a care plan developed in collaboration with them and reflective of their wishes and aspirations - Deliver a range of specialist treatment programmes individually or in groups that enable the return to a non-secure Tier 4 CAMHS setting or effective discharge to a community setting - Deliver care in line with the principles of Transforming Care including the facilitation and pro-active use of CETR process - Achieve delivery of efficient and seamless transfers of young people between acute and intensive care settings - Use the Care Programme Approach to underpin service delivery - Proactively manage violence and aggression - Provision of a range of activity programmes for periods where education is not provided - Deliver care within a therapeutic regime that places primary importance on behavioural approaches, de-escalation and psychopharmacological treatment of mental illness and agitated behaviour in the context of mental disorder.
+- Assess, formulate and treat mental disorders including neurodevelopmental disorders such as learning disability and autism - Reduce the risk of harm to self and others - Manage and treat mental and behavioural disturbance which is not manageable in a general adolescent inpatient settings, PICU or other secure settings (such as secure children's homes) for young people - Provide an individualised developmentally appropriate framework of care that meets needs and includes the young person and family/carers in decision-making - Embed the principles of safeguarding children in everyday service practice - Provide a time-limited intervention that supports recovery and will enable a safe transition to an appropriate alternative mental health setting - Provide all young people using the service with a full multi-disciplinary biopsychosocial assessment and formulation of needs resulting in a care plan developed in collaboration with them and reflective of their wishes and aspirations - Deliver a range of specialist treatment programmes individually or in groups that enable the return to a non-secure Tier 4 CAMHS setting or effective discharge to a community setting - Deliver care in line with the principles of Transforming Care including the facilitation and pro-active use of Care Education and Treatment Review (CETR) process - Achieve delivery of efficient and seamless transfers of young people between acute and intensive care settings - Use the Care Programme Approach to underpin service delivery - Proactively manage violence and aggression - Provision of a range of activity programmes for periods where education is not provided - Deliver care within a therapeutic regime that places primary importance on behavioural approaches, de-escalation and psychopharmacological treatment of mental illness and agitated behaviour in the context of mental disorder.

-4.2NHS Outcomes Framework Domains Domain 1 Preventing people from dying prematurely Domain 2 Enhancing quality of life for people with long-term conditions Domain 3 Helping people to recover from episodes of ill-health or following injury
+4.2NHS Outcomes Framework Domains

+Domain 1 Preventing people from dying prematurely х Domain 2 Enhancing quality of life for people with long-term conditions x

-Domain 4 Ensuring people have a positive experience of care х Domain 5 Treating and caring for people in safe environment and protecting them from avoidable harm x
+Domain 3 Helping people to recover from episodes of ill-health or following injury х Domain 4 Ensuring people have a positive experience of care х Domain 5 Treating and caring for people in safe environment and protecting them from avoidable harm х